i-am-abhay/kendrick/README.md

 <br>

+No Gemini API key is required for the local communication pipeline.

-Your speech and text do not need to leave your device simply to be understood.
+Your audio and text can be processed directly on your device rather than being sent to a cloud AI provider simply to be understood.

 **Your voice stays with you.
 Your words stay with you.**

 <br>

-Privacy is not an extra feature added to the project.
+Privacy is not an optional feature added after the fact.

 **Privacy is part of the foundation.**